Democratic Club of Leisure World

 2. Ad Hoc Committees may be appointed, as the need arises, by the President for specific purposes, and for a term specified when they are created.

 Article VIII – Nominations & Election Committee

-1. The President shall appoint 5 members of the club to serve on the Nominations & Election Committee with the advice and consent of the Executive Committee.
+1. The President shall appoint 5 members of the club to serve on the Nominations & Election Committee with the advice and consent of the Board.

-2. No member of the Executive Committee shall serve on the Nominations & Election Committee and no members of the Nominations & Election Committee shall be a candidate for Club office.
+2. No member of the Board shall serve on the Nominations & Election Committee and no member of the Nominations & Election Committee shall be a candidate for Club office.

 3. The Nominations & Election Committee shall convene no later than February in each odd numbered year to interview, select, and nominate a slate of Club officers.